-It is powerful enough to cut through thin sheets of fabric, leather, wood, acrylic, etc.
+The 10W laser power combines with a small spot size makes this laser engraver powerful enough to cut through thin sheets of fabric, leather, wood, acrylic, etc.

 I tested COMGO Z1 on some materials and was able to cut a 3mm thick ply with minimal burns at a speed of 400 mm/min.